hadarge/yoshi/website/versioned_docs/version-3.x/api/cli.md

 #### `--source-map`

-Explictly emit bundle source maps.
+Explicitly emit bundle source maps.

 This task will perform the following: